krohrsb/Bookworm/README.md

 If using grunt server:
 ```
-grunt server:dist
+grunt server:dist;
 ```

 If using other:
 ```
-grunt build:prod
+grunt build:prod;
-NODE_ENV=production node bin/bookworm.js #or whichever command you are using.
+NODE_ENV=production node bin/bookworm.js; #or whichever command you are using.
 ```

 It defaults to listening on port 3000, but you can change this in the settings.